 Money matters and scholarships

-Scholarships and travel grants are available for Western Sydney University students participating in an approved overseas activity such as the semester or year-long Western Go Global Exchange Program or an Overseas Short Course.
+Travel grants commonly known as Go Global Grants are available for Western Sydney University students participating in an approved overseas activity such as the semester or year-long Western Go Global Exchange Program or an Overseas Short Course.

 Eligible students must be actively enrolled in one of the following campuses: Parramatta South, Parramatta City, Penrith, Campbelltown, Liverpool, Hawkesbury or Bankstown.